aleph2c/miros/doc/i_mongol_example.rst

     return archer.trans(skirmish)

   def didt_other_skirmish_war_cry(archer, e):
-    '''A horse archer heard another's Skirmish_War_Cry, so so they give the command to and introspect on the state of their unit''' archer.post_fifo(Event(signal=signals.Skirmish_War_Cry))
+    '''A horse archer heard another's Skirmish_War_Cry, so they give the command to and introspect on the state of their unit''' archer.post_fifo(Event(signal=signals.Skirmish_War_Cry))
     ip = e.payload['ip']